 - iPhone 8 and above: Press and release the volume up and the volume down buttons concurrently, and long-press the side button and release it when the Apple logo appears.

 - 7 and 7 plus: Long press both the volume down and the power buttons at once and release on seeing the Apple logo on the screen

 After force rebooting, your iPhone touch screen should work normally in case the issue is not on the screen.
-Unfortunately, some iPhone touch screen wont work correctly even after force rebooting.
-This will call for further actions on your phone.
+Unfortunately, some iPhone touch screens won’t work correctly even after force rebooting.
+This will call for further action on your phone.

-Incase only app is not responding to touch on the screen, absolutely that app is the problem and not the screen.
+In case only the app is not responding to touch on the screen, absolutely that app is the problem and not the screen.
 This means that the app is frozen, and it will not respond to touch, but pressing the home key will exit the app from the screen.

 - find the app on the home screen.

 - Long-press the app until the app menu appears on the screen

 - Visit the app store and install back the new version of the app.